Marches and strikes rattle Catalonia amid separatist anger, disrupting commerce and tourism in northeast Spain | The Japan Times

 Sanchez faces a general election in less than a month, and the tensions in Catalonia are a test of his political skills.

-The former head of the Catalan government, Carles Puigdemont, on Friday avoided being jailed after he voluntarily testified before Belgian judicial authorities over a new warrant that Spain issued this past week following the Supreme Court sentences.
+The former head of the Catalan government, Carles Puigdemont, on Friday avoided being jailed after he voluntarily testified before Belgian judicial authorities over a new warrant that Spain issued following the Supreme Court sentences.
 He is also wanted for his part in the 2017 independence bid.

 The Belgian judge ordered his release without bail but instructed him to remain in Belgium while awaiting an Oct.
-29 extradition hearing, the Belgian prosecutor’s office said in a statement.
+29 extradition hearing, the Belgian prosecutor’s office said.

 Instability in Catalonia led to the postponement of the coming week’s marquee soccer match between Barcelona and Real Madrid.
 The Spanish soccer federation said the game was being moved to avoid overlap with a large separatist rally, as officials fear more violence.